How the LucidView Enforcer works

 LucidView provides a well commented install script for MikroTik routers.
 This script, in a nutshell, does the following:

 - Creates a VPN to our cloud.

-- Sends raw log data to the LucidView cloud.
+- Sends raw log data to the LucidView Cloud.

-- Typically Netflow and Syslog will take up less than 1% of the data line, if line is saturated.
+- Typically Netflow and Syslog will take up less than 1% of the data line, if the line is saturated.

-- Configure your MikroTik router as a DNS server for your Internal LAN and then set up a LucidView DNS server as an upstream forwarder, via the VPN.
+- Configure your MikroTik Router as a DNS server for your Internal LAN and then set up a LucidView DNS server as an upstream forwarder via the VPN.

 Allow LucidView Cloud access to your MikroTik (Optional)

-For additional functionality (listed below) you could create a user on the MikroTik router to allow the LucidView Cloud to access your MikroTik to:
+For additional functionality (listed below) you could create a user on the MikroTik router to allow the LucidView Cloud access your MikroTik to:

 - Do a DHCP name lookup — This is is useful in the Portal reporting section. (read only permissions needed)